tangalbert919/Programming-Labs/C/README.md

 ### IDEs for C
 ----------------
 * [CLion](http://www.jetbrains.com/clion/) is a powerful and feature-rich IDE developed by [JetBrains](http://www.jetbrains.com/).
+This IDE is only a few years old (released in 2014), but it already has whatever you need.
 You can learn more about it on their website.

 * [Eclipse](http://www.eclipse.org) is a powerful IDE that supports many programming languages, but you need to install the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/overview/index.html) in order to use it.